Asian shares mixed ahead of Fed policy statement - NewsBreak

 Technology stocks led the market's pullback Tuesday.
 Microsoft fell 3.3% and Adobe slid 6.6% for the biggest decline in the S&P 500.

-Wall Street is also closely monitoring any news on that is spreading rapidly in Britain and some other regions.
+Wall Street is also closely monitoring any news on the newest coronavirus variant that is spreading rapidly in Britain and some other regions.
 It appears to cause less severe disease than previous versions of the coronavirus, according to an analysis of data from South Africa.
-Pfizer’s vaccine seems to offer less defense against infection from it but still offers good protection from hospitalization.
+Pfizer's vaccine seems to offer less defense against infection from it but still offers good protection from hospitalization.

 Energy sector stocks fell following a 0.8% drop in the price of U.S. crude oil.
 On Wednesday, U.S. crude gave up 82 cents to $69.91 per barrel.
 Brent crude, the basis for international pricing, lost 75 cents to $72.95 per barrel.